MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-app-service-on-linux-03.md

 1. In the prompts that follow:

     - **Enter a name for your app**, which must be globally unique across all of Azure.
-To ensure uniquness, you typically use your name or company name followed by the app name.
+To ensure uniqueness, you typically use your name or company name followed by the app name.
     - **Select Python 3.7** as the runtime.

 1. When a message appears indicating that the new App Service was created, select **View Output** to switch to the **Output** window in VS Code: